 - HSAs only work with high-deductible health plans.
 Vermont Health Connect offers several of these plans and will be able to tell you which plans work with an HSA.
 You can also call your insurance carrier to find out which plans work with an HSA.

 - The money you put into an HSA is tax-deductible.

 - There is a limit to how much you can contribute to an HSA each year.
-For 2018, it is $3,450 for individuals and $6,850 for families.
+For 2023, it is $3,850 for individual plans and $7,750 for family plans.